Resistance in Lithuania during World War II: German occupation

 Also in 1943, several underground political groups united under the Supreme Committee for the Liberation of Lithuania (Vyriausias Lietuvos išlaisvinimo komitetas, or VLIK).
 The committee issued a declaration of independence that went largely unnoticed.
 It became active mostly outside Lithuania among emigrants and deportees, and was able to establish contacts in Western countries and get support for resistance operations inside Lithuania (see Operation Jungle).
 It would persist abroad for many years as one of the groups representing Lithuania in exile.

-Lithuanian Freedom Army during Nazi Germany's occupation opposed German policies, but did not begin armed resistance.
-The armed struggle began in mid-1944 when Red Army reached the Lithuanian borders after the Minsk Offensive.
+The Lithuanian Liberty Army, during Nazi Germany's occupation, opposed German policies, but did not begin armed resistance.
+The armed struggle began in mid-1944 when the Red Army reached the Lithuanian borders after the Minsk Offensive.
 The LLA became the first wave of the Lithuanian partisans, armed anti-Soviet guerrilla fighters.
 It attempted to become the central command of the armed struggle.
 However, the organization headquarters was liquidated by the Soviet security forces (NKVD and KGB) by April 1946.
-Many Lithuanian Freedom Army fighters joined Lithuanian partisans.
+Many Lithuanian Liberty Army fighters joined the wider movement of Lithuanian partisans.

 Jewish partisans also fought against the Nazi occupation.
 In September 1943, the United Partisan Organization, led by Abba Kovner, attempted to start an uprising in the Vilna Ghetto, and later engaged in sabotage and guerrilla operations against the Nazi occupation.

 In July 1944, as part of its Operation Tempest, the Polish Home Army launched Operation Ostra Brama, an attempt to recapture that city.
-See also Polish–Lithuanian relations during World War II.

 As of January 2008, 723 Lithuanians were recognized by Israel as Righteous among the Nations for their efforts in saving Lithuania's Jews from the Holocaust.
-The total number of people who helped the Jews may be much higher.
+The total number of people who helped the Jews is most definitely underestimated.

 Second Soviet occupation

 Lithuanian partisans, known as the Forest Brothers, began guerrilla warfare against the Soviet forces as soon as the front passed over them in 1944, and continued an armed struggle until 1953.
-The core of this movement was made up of soldiers from the Territorial Defense Force who had disbanded with their weapons and uniforms and members of the Lithuanian Freedom Army, established in 1941.
+The core of this movement was made up of soldiers from the Territorial Defense Force, who had disbanded with their weapons and uniforms, and members of the Lithuanian Liberty Army, established in 1941.
 The underground had extensive clandestine radio and press.
 Thousands of people engaged in active and passive resistance against the Soviet authorities.
 The various resistance organizations eventually united under the Movement of the Struggle for the Freedom of Lithuania (Lietuvos Laisvės Kovų Sąjūdis, or LLKS), issuing a declaration of independence in 1949 that would ultimately be signed into law by the independent Republic of Lithuania in 1999.

-The most famous of these partisans is probably Juozas Lukša, author of several books during the resistance and the subject of a recent film.
+The most famous of these partisans is probably Juozas Lukša, author of several books during the resistance and the subject of the 2004 film Utterly Alone.

-While armed resistance ended in the 1950s, nonviolent resistance continued in various forms (e.g. through Lithuanians living abroad, the Catholic press, safeguarding local traditions and the Lithuanian language, the Sąjūdis movement, etc.), until 1991 when Russia recognized the independence declared by Lithuania on March 11, 1990.
+While armed resistance ended in the 1950s, nonviolent resistance continued in various forms (e.g. through Lithuanians living abroad, the Catholic press, safeguarding local traditions and the Lithuanian language, the Sąjūdis movement, etc.), until 1991, when Russia recognized the independence declared by Lithuania on March 11, 1990.